The mother in the high-profile case of a missing Florida toddler is back in custody and appeared in court Saturday on new check fraud charges.

 "They are not searching for anyone," Baez said.
 "They are disingenuous."

-The young mother has maintained that a baby sitter kidnapped her daughter.
+Anthony has maintained that a baby sitter kidnapped her daughter.
 Police say they don't believe her and haven't been able to locate the sitter.